 Last Updated on November 12, 2022 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Easy Rhubarb Recipe – Rhubarb Blueberry Sauce

 Rhubarb is a perennial and it is one of the first edibles we have on our property.
 Since our rhubarb plant keeps getting bigger and bigger each year, I always looking for a new, easy rhubarb recipe that my family will enjoy.

 You can easily pick your rhubarb, chop it into one-inch pieces and then freeze it in containers until you need it.
 That way you can enjoy it with a variety of different fruits from spring to fall.

 Blueberry Rhubarb Compote

 So, if you enjoy making compotes, you can certainly use this Blueberry Rhubarb Sauce as your base.
 If you aren’t familiar with the term, a compote is a fruit-based dessert that has a layer of fruit on the bottom and is topped with a drop biscuit type topping.

 I really think that they taste fresher coming from only a few miles away rather than from across the country.
 Or, you can always try growing a crop in your own back yard.
 It’s quite easy to grow and you’ll always have it when you need it if you do.

 What can I use this for?

-Why not drizzle it over the top of pound cake, a yellow cake or a bundt cake recipe?
+Why not drizzle it over the top of pound cake, a yellow cake, or a bundt cake recipe?
 Or, I enjoy eating it spooned over the top of my yogurt for breakfast.
 There are so many different possibilities.